 - pinch of salt

-Divide buttercream evenly into 3 bowls.
+- Divide buttercream evenly into 3 bowls.
 Flavour 1/3 chocolate, 1/3 strawberry, and leave final 1/3 vanilla (using instructions above).
 Add a few drops of pink gel colour to strawberry buttercream.
+For a beautiful soft pink, try a few drops of Colour Mill Baby Pink.

-Fill one layer of each flavour (chocolate, strawberry, and vanilla), and top with sprinkles, if desired.
+- Fill one layer of each flavour (chocolate, strawberry, and vanilla), and top with Chocolate Crunchy Sprinkles, (or any other sprinkles you like) if desired.

 *Keep in airtight container in refrigerator for up to one week, leaving out at room temperature when needed, re-whipping in mixer for 5 minutes.